Rope Tension Tuning Djembe

 When does your djembe needs tuning?

 The question of when does a djembe needs a tuning requires simple slap or bass tone testing on the djembe drum head.
 Below, we provide two simple videos of djembe that needs tuning and djembe drum head that tuned well.
 You simply test it by hitting the drum head for slap and bass tone.
 The well tuned djembe drum head should produce clear & crisp slap tone, also booming loud bass tone.
 The djembe drum head that needs tuning normally sounds weak and loose or some call it wobbly.
-Please check the tones in the videos below so that you can differentiate it.

 Also it can be tested from the vertical rope beside the djembe.
 If the djembe drum head needs tuing, the vertical ropes may a little loose and not stiff if you press it with two fingers (Video 1 below).
 Fine tuned djembe drum head will have firmer and stiffer vertical ropes at the side of the djembe drum (Video 2 below).
 If the rope is not stiff means the djembe drum head doesn’t have enough tension pressing down to the djembe head.
 By tuning it with the step by step instruction hopefully the vertical ropes will be stiffer and drum head tension is higher and better.